glassroom/generalized_orders_of_magnitude/README.md

 # generalized_orders_of_magnitude

-Reference implementation of [generalized orders of magnitude](https://arxiv.org/abs/2510.03426) (GOOMs), for PyTorch, enabling you to operate on real numbers _far_ beyond the limits of conventional floating-point formats.
-You no longer need to scale, clip, or stabilize values with cumbersome techniques to keep magnitudes within those limits.
+Reference implementation of [generalized orders of magnitude](https://arxiv.org/abs/2510.03426) (GOOMs), for PyTorch.
+GOOMs generalize the concept of "order of magnitude" to incorporate complex numbers that exponentiate to real ones.
+As with ordinary orders of magnitude, GOOMs are more stable than the real numbers to which they exponentiate.

+This implementation enables you to operate on real numbers _far_ beyond the limits of conventional floating-point formats, for _effortless scaling and parallelization of high-dynamic-range computations_.
+You no longer need to scale, clip, or stabilize values to keep magnitudes within those limits.
 Toy example:

 ```python
 import torch